How to use Snap to split screen on Windows 11

 Activate the Snap master switch

-We recommend enabling all the options in the Snap windows section to use the Windows 11 split screen feature efficiently.
+I recommend enabling all the options in the Snap windows section to use the Windows 11 split screen feature efficiently.
 Click or tap on any of the options to check or uncheck it:

-• When I drag a window, let me snap it without dragging all the way to the screen edge - makes it easier to snap windows with your cursor
+• When I drag a window, let me snap it without dragging all the way to the screen edge - makes it easier to snap windows with your cursor.

-Check the boxes in this section
+Check the boxes under Snap windows

-Check the boxes in this section
+Check the boxes under Snap windows

-Discover: Productivity Ease of Access Programs Recommended Tutorials Windows
+Discover: Productivity Accessibility Apps Recommended Tutorials Windows